tuxbox-neutrino/build-environment/README.md

 # Build for HD51
 make image MACHINE=hd51

+# If a config already exists, you can just run:
+make image

 # Prepare config only (no build)
 make config MACHINE=hd51
 make show-config MACHINE=hd51   # shows values + source file